Chinese Grammar: Organizing your Chinese sentence structure

-There's a pattern to remember to always know how to organize sentences that have more than a few elements.
-Let's see that this rule is!
+There's a pattern to remember to always know how to organize sentences with more than a few elements.
+Let's see what this rule is!

 Rule: don't go straight to the point

-The first thing to know is: the action, i.e what's important in the sentence is always placed at the end of the sentence.
-When mentally organizing your sentence, think beating around the bush rather than right to the point.
+The first thing to know is: the action - i.e., what's important in the sentence - is always placed at the end of the sentence.
+When mentally organizing your sentence, think of beating around the bush rather than right to the point.